KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

     * This supernal root is the unmanifest, coherent source from which the entire centropic lattice (the Aionic Tree) emanates.

 * **The Subversal Root (Khaonic Tree):**
-    * The entropic tree is rooted in L₀ (AD: Khaon)—Latent Infinity (the latent potential aspect of the L₀ field).
+    * The entropic tree is rooted in **L₀ (AD: Khaon)**—the dispersive pole of the L₀ field, whose latent, motive, and dispersive modalities ground the Khaonic arc.
     * This subversal root is the unmanifest, dispersive source from which the entire entropic lattice (the Khaonic Tree) emanates.

 * **The Aionic Trunk (Centropic Arc):**